talornan/LLM-Evaluator/README.md

 **Why waste precious time on manual evaluation of responses from various large language models?
 LLM Evaluator is here to the rescue!**

-Our web application automates the entire evaluation process, providing you with deep insights and comparisons between different models and tasks.
+My web application automates the entire evaluation process, providing you with deep insights and comparisons between different models and tasks.

 ### **Here's what LLM Evaluator can do for you:**  ⚡